Three things to know about Ohio State vs. Rutgers - NewsBreak

 What Ohio State is doing is making the ridiculous look easy, and it’s been a different player every week.

 One game it’s Marvin Harrison Jr., the next it’s Emeka Egbuka, the next it’s Fleming.
 Day said all three hardly resemble the player each was a year ago.
-They all deferred then to Chris Olave and Garrett Wilson, now in the NFL.Columbus man arrested after Youngstown chase
+They all deferred then to Chris Olave and Garrett Wilson, now in the NFL.Buckeyes flashback: A lopsided history against Rutgers

 “Having Marvin and Emeka and now Julian, Xavier Johnson, that’s a whole different group than we had last year,” Day said.